Brotherly Love: When Sascha Beat Mischa In All-Zverev Battle

 Did You Know?

 The Zverev brothers were opponents for just a moment.
-Later Thursday evening, they completed their rain-delayed first-round doubles match, ousting top seeds Oliver Marach and Mate Pavic.
+Later the same evening, they completed their rain-delayed first-round doubles match, ousting top seeds Oliver Marach and Mate Pavic.